The European Knowledge Centre for Youth Policy (EKCYP) Correspondents

 My professional career started at a political foundation in Bonn.
 I worked for the youth foundation in Baden-Württemberg and returned to Bonn, joining IJAB – International Youth Service of the Federal Republic of Germany.
 I am in charge of gathering information on youth policy and youth work in different countries for different websites run by IJAB.
 Since the beginning of the Youth Wiki 2015, I am also working part-time for the Youth Wiki platform and assisting my colleague who is the German national correspondent.
 I was EKCYP correspondent between 2011-2013.
 My working languages are German, English and French.

 Correspondent to be confirmed

 Maria Luisa Silvestrini

-Presidency of the Council of Ministers, Department of Youth and National Civil Service
+Department for Youth and National Civic Service

 Ms Ruta BRAZIENE